 - Try to be a good role model.

 The adage that children will “do as you do, not as you say” is as true online as it is offline.
 If you set time restrictions on when your child can use social media or be online (ex: no texting after 10:00 PM), follow the same rules.

 Data suggest that parents should engage online with their children as soon as they are on social media.
 Consider friending them when they join Facebook.
 Just as you lay the foundation early for dialogue and conversation offline with your children, you should lay that foundation early online.
 It gets harder to do so if you wait.
 Even before they are on social media, talk to them about technology as a whole.
 It can help lay the groundwork for future conversations.

 - Identify and seize key moments.

 For example, when your child gets their first mobile phone, it’s a good time to set ground rules.
 When your child turns 13 years old and is old enough to join Facebook and other social media, it’s a good time to talk about safe sharing.
 When your child gets a driver’s license, it’s a good time to discuss the importance of not texting and driving.

 Typically, you can adopt the same parenting style for your child’s online activities as you do for their offline activities.
 If you find that your child responds best to a negotiated agreement, create a contract that you can both sign.
 Or, maybe your child just needs to know the basic rules.

 - Ask your children to teach you.

 Not on Facebook?
-Or, maybe you’re interested in trying a streaming music service?
+Or maybe you’re interested in trying a music streaming service?
 If your children are already familiar with these apps and sites, they can be an excellent resource.
 The conversation can also serve as an opportunity to talk about issues of safety, privacy and security.
 For example, you can ask them questions about privacy settings as you set up your own Facebook account.
 And, as most parents know all too well, your child will likely appreciate the opportunity to teach you.